-Kevan’s passion for SQL Server is shown in his work as a moderator for ASK SQL Server Central a leading SQL Server-based question-and-answer site.
+Kevan’s passion for SQL Server is shown in his work as a moderator for ASK SQL Server Central a leading SQL Server-focused Q&A site.

 When he’s out of the office you can find him on the piste (no not the snowy kind….)